 Single-page applications present one of the most recent and most popular trends in the world of web development.

-You can find them everywhere, in fact, I bet you already visited at least one today.
+You can find single-page applications everywhere, in fact, I bet you already visited at least one today.

 Some of the most visited and known single-page applications include Facebook, Twitter, as well as Gmail, Google Maps and Google Drive.

 The reasons for their popularity are numerous – good visitor experience, speed, no page refresh, you name it.

 Along with progressive web applications, they are taking the web development world by storm.

 Because of their increasing popularity, we have decided to bring you this article, so you too can see their appeal.